openforcefield/qca-dataset-submission/submissions/2020-09-18-OpenFF-Sandbox-CHO-PhAlkEthOH/README.md

 - `smi/AlkEthOH_chain.smi`
 - `smi/AlkEthOH_rings.smi`
 - `smi/PhEthOH.smi`: The initial molecule inputs containing the SMILES used for submission.
-- `smi/AlkEthOH_rings.smi.json`
+- `smi/AlkEthOH_rings.smi.json.lzma`
-- `smi/AlkEthOH_chain.smi.json`
+- `smi/AlkEthOH_chain.smi.json.lzma`
-- `smi/PhEthOH.smi.json`: The file containing a list of QCSchema molecules converted from the SMILES.
+- `smi/PhEthOH.smi.json.lzma`: The files containing a list of QCSchema molecules converted from the SMILES.
 - `smi/AlkEthOH_chain.smi.log`
 - `smi/AlkEthOH_rings.smi.log`
 - `smi/PhEthOH.smi.log`: A record of how many stereoisomers and conformers in the JSON file that were generated from the SMILES.